microsoft/Win2D/README.md

 Locally built versions of Win2D are marked as prerelease, so you must change the 'Stable Only' setting to 'Include Prerelease' when adding them to your project.

-If you are building with Visual Studio 2013, then the generated package is called "Win2D-NoUAP".
-This contains everything the usual Win2D package contains apart from any Universal Windows Platform binaries.